ethbrno/eb2-website/static/hacker-manual.md

 ## Hackathon

+### Hackathon identity - Soulbound Token (SBT)

+Upon on-site registration, each visitor will receive a card with a one-time QR code to mint their unique ETHBrno² Soulbound Token on the Optimism network.

+Possession of this token will entitle all visitors to:

+- participate in the quadratic voting and help choose the winning projects
+- get test ETH on Goerli or Sepolia testnet (up to 200 ETH/person)

 ### <i class='icon book'></i>  Mentoring

 Our amazing mentors are here to discuss anything related to your project.
 Not just code, but also ideas, concepts, design and presentation.
 They will generally be hanging around a **Mentor Base**, where you can come find them in person.
 You can also reach them on Matrix, in the **Mentor-help** chat.
 It’s always better to ask for advice sooner rather than later, you will learn and build quicker that way.